WeDontPanic/Jotoba/README.md

 Please refer to our [Trello board](https://trello.com/b/nmG0xgaW/jotoba-roadmap) for a roadmap and the developing progress.

 # Developing
-Jotoba is entirely open source.
+Jotoba is open source.
 Contributions are highly welcome and can be made by anyone who wants to help Jotoba grow.<br>
 That being said, all API endpoints exposed by Jotoba are documented and allowed to be used (within a fair amount).<br>
 Refer to [API-Docs](https://jotoba.de/docs.html) for the API documentations and to [CONTRIBUTION](https://github.com/WeDontPanic/Jotoba/wiki/Contributing) for an introduction in how to contribute code to Jotoba.